Presidential Launch Series: O’Rourke and Biden

 Amy: I thought that was smart, but also, I made the conscious decision not to sign up because–whatever his decision is–I’ll end up knowing about it anyways.

 Sara: Piggybacking off of what Mariel said, I feel like that assumes a lot again.
 The ad with the checklist that says, “We accomplished so much” is probably the most substantive.

 Mariel: His creative is really good.
 The black logo is very unique and it stands out.
 I can tell it’s all his.

 Evelyn: I like that all the photos are from the rally he had when he was running for Senate.
 Another interesting lead ad strategy was this ad where he asks people to endorse him by adding their email.
 I thought that was a nice little twist.

 Sara: Obama ran similar ads in 2012, though he was the incumbent President!

 Evelyn: He’s definitely spending most of his Facebook budget on donate ads.
-The copy is very lengthy.
+The copy is longer than we’d typically see.

 Sara: Which I’ve always liked.
 That’s very much his brand, so it makes sense.

 Amy: It looks like he’s trying to bring his family more into this, which is different than his Senate campaign.
 I don’t feel like he’s doing it particularly well.